PrioteasaAndrei/QA-with-transformers-WS23/README.md

 ### Reference Sources

 Since the response generation relies on multiple documents, we deemed it necessary that our system accurately back-references the used sources.
 To this end we extended the prompt template to ask the generative LLM to cite the retrieved documents using the stored metadata.
-More specifically, each answer will contain at the end a list of sources as in the following example:
+More specifically, each answer will contain a list of sources similar to what we see in following example:

 ![Image](images/source_tracing.png)

 ### Evaluation Methods

 We used [Ragas](https://docs.ragas.io/en/stable/) to evaluate our entire QA system.
 First we created a synthetic test dataset with Ragas containing 67 rows with the following data fields:
-- `question`
+- `question` (generated with the default LLM of Ragas)
-- `context`
+- `context` (containing the documents returned by our retriever)
-- `answer` (the ground-truth answer)
+- `answer` (the ground-truth answer generated with the default LLM of Ragas)
 - `question_type`
 - `episode_done`